thomasdane/wordFrequencyCounter/Readme.txt

 - The brute force solution to that problem would be to spin this up on multiple instances and process 1 book per instance
 - words with hyphens will have issues. they will be counted correctly, but display incorrectly. for example, free-for-all will be displayed as freeforall.
+- I noticed online that some word frequency counters allow the user to exclude common words like 'the', 'to', 'and' etc. That would be a nice feature.
+If the business/customer wanted it in the case of this application, it would be easy to create a list of such common words and exclude them from the results.
+It may even speed up the app by excluding the most common results.

+Long Books/Text Files

+- I included War and Peace as an example, but it is not the longest novel ever written. https://en.wikipedia.org/wiki/List_of_longest_novels
+So I copy and pasted the book twice into the one file, producing a book far longer than the longest ever book.

 Requirements